 You started your small business to make a profit.
 Now that you have, you may want to expand your operation even more.
-In 2017, 40% of small businesses said that improving customer experience and retention was their top strategy for increasing revenue growth.
+Many small businesses focus on improving customer experience and retention to increase revenue growth.
 While it may seem surprising, the right accounts receivable process can do both.

 What is The Accounts Receivable Process